 "Bridge to Nowhere" has Noah at one of his lowest points: stranded in New Jersey with no money thanks to HABIT and seemingly temporally displaced into the past by 3 months.
 When confronted by HABIT and asked what he wants, Noah simply says "I want to go home."
 Shortly after, HABIT, in an abnormal display of mercy/compassion/doing something nice, obliges and drops Noah back into the hallway outside his bedroom.
 (True, he kicks him in the nuts to do so, but for HABIT, it's still pretty damn decent.)

-When Noah is confused as to where he is, he flags down a passing motorist who is more than willing to help him, even offering him a ride.
+When Noah is confused as to where he is, he flags down a passing motorist who is Lee from Whispered Faith and is more than willing to help him, even asking him if he's okay.
 It's not often that Noah encounters someone that decent anymore.